T of C

 Prepare a poem about heroes, notice their strength, artful and excellent sentence technique.

-If ugly then hide it, if beautiful then proclaim it.
-If worthy of joy and praise,
+If ugly then hide it, if beautiful then proclaim it, it is worthy of joy and praise.

-Play the jade qin, begin the melody, gold sounds jade-like melodies go keng qiang.
+Play the jade qin, begin the melody, golden sounds jade-like as melodies go keng qiang.

 Return to the annotated handbook list or to the Guqin ToC.